maxleee/personal-site/posts/3-svg-map.md

 description: 'A user-friendly web app developed at UPMC Health Plan, enabling effortless creation of SVG-based maps to communicate insurance plans and coverage options across Pennsylvania.
 Its iterative development provided multi-category support, increased accessibility, and time-saving benefits for designers, product managers, and more.'
 link: 'https://friendly-bubblegum-837166.netlify.app'
 image: '/images/map-generator.svg'
-intro: 'A React application that enables users to create SVG coverage maps by marking counties as "included" or "not included", along with customizable titles.
+intro: 'A React application that enables non-technical team members to create SVG coverage maps.
 Its intuitive interface and iterative improvements made it a valuable time-saving tool for various team members, while enhancing accessibility for all users.'
 introImage: '/images/CoverageMapGenerator.png'
 tags:
   - 'React'